benjaminion/upgrading-ethereum-book/src/book.md

 A random seed is used to select all the committees and proposers for an epoch.
 During each epoch, the beacon chain accumulates randomness from proposers via the RANDAO and stores it.
 The seed for the current epoch is based on the RANDAO output from the epoch `MIN_SEED_LOOKAHEAD` ` + ` `1` ago.
 With `MIN_SEED_LOOKAHEAD` set to one, the effect is that we can know the seed for the current epoch and the next epoch, but not beyond, since the next-but-one epoch depends on randomness from the current epoch that hasn't been accumulated yet.

-This mechanism is designed to allow sufficient time for committee members to find each other on the peer-to-peer network, and in future to sync up any shard data they need.
-But preventing committee makeup being known too far ahead limits the opportunity for coordinated collusion between validators.
+This mechanism is designed to allow sufficient time for members of newly formed committees to find each other on the peer-to-peer network, while preventing committee makeup being known too far ahead limits the opportunity for coordinated collusion between validators.

 ##### `MAX_SEED_LOOKAHEAD`